OcNOS DC : System Management Guide : User Management Configuration : Using the Management Interface

 Network management protocols (SNMP, Netconf)

-Note: Apart from this, DHCP, DNS, NTP, Syslog, sFlow, and License/Software upgrade also uses ports mapped to management VRF for their operations.
-If the management interface flaps, the device becomes unreachable.
+Apart from this, DHCP, DNS, NTP, Syslog, sFlow, and License/Software upgrade also uses ports mapped to management VRF for their operations.
+Also LLDP protocol can be run on any ports mapped to this Management VRF.

 Management Port